vijay925/angular6-demo-app/README.md

 # Demo Angular 6 Application
 #### Features
-1) Loading sample data from local `states.json` file using HttpClient
+1) Loading sample data from local `states.json` file using HttpClient module
-2) Displaying data in a [Twitter Bootstrap] Card deck
+2) Displaying data in a [Bootstrap] Card deck
 3) Sort by Population
 4) Search by State name
-5) Pagination using ngxPagination module
+5) Pagination using [ngx-pagination] module

 ## Get started